Total Allowable Commercial Catch

 Rock Lobster Fishery Harvest Strategy

-(excerpt from the Victorian Rock Lobster Fishery Management Plan 2017, amended to incorporate changes from 2019 and 2020)
+(excerpt from the Victorian Rock Lobster Fishery Management Plan 2024)

-Harvest strategies provide a structured framework for assessing the status of a fishery and a set of rules to determine what the annual catch limits will be.
+Harvest strategies provide a structured framework for assessing the status of a fishery and a set of rules to determine the annual catch limits.
 Decisions regarding catch limits are therefore set out in advance, ensuring that fishers, fishery managers and other relevant stakeholders know what action will be taken in response to the conditions in the fishery (Sloane et al 2014).

 Operational objectives

-This harvest strategy aims to achieve two main operational objectives, both of which link to the overarching objectives for the management of the fishery.
+The harvest strategy aims to achieves three main operational objectives, all of which link to the overarching objectives for the management of the fishery.
 These operational objectives are:

 Principles of the harvest strategy

-- An upper limit, or cap, on TACC levels has been included in this harvest strategy.
-The cap for the Western Zone is 300 tonnes and 70 tonnes for the Eastern Zone.
+• An upper limit, or cap, on TACC levels has been included in this harvest strategy.
+The cap is 242 tonnes for the Western Zone and 32 tonnes for the Eastern Zone.

 Figure 9.Theoretical construction of the proposed harvest strategy framework